Nuneaton: George Eliot's inspirations

+Nuneaton Community Carnival

+The Nuneaton Community Carnival carnival originated in 1930 as the Nuneaton Hospital Carnival, organised to raise funds for Nuneaton General Hospital and associated charitable causes.
+The first event was held in October 1930 and included a procession and ceremonial elements such as the crowning of a carnival queen.

+The event became a recurring feature of the town’s social calendar during the 1930s but was suspended during the Second World War.
+In the post-war period the carnival was revived intermittently, before being more consistently re-established in the 1960s.

+The 2024 carnival was cancelled.
+The event was subsequently revived in 2025 by the Nuneaton Community Carnival Committee.The carnival is organised by a volunteer committee and aims to promote community participation and local heritage.

+The carnival traditionally includes a public procession through Nuneaton, decorated floats and themed entries, participation from schools and community groups, and live entertainment in the town centre.
+In recent years, annual themes have been adopted for parade entrants.

 Landmarks

-A major local landmark in Nuneaton, which can be seen for many miles is Mount Judd which is a conical shaped former spoil heap, 158 m high made from spoil from the former Judkins Quarry.
+A local landmark in Nuneaton, which can be seen for many miles is Mount Judd which is a conical shaped former spoil heap, 158 m high made from spoil from the former Judkins Quarry.
 It is also known locally as the Nuneaton Nipple.
 In May 2018 it was voted the best UK landmark in an online poll for the Daily Mirror newspaper, beating competition from the likes of the Angel of the North and Big Ben.

 Another well known landmark is the Roanne Fountain, also known as the Dandelion Fountain, which sits in the middle of a roundabout in the town centre, it was built in 2000, and features 385 spraying arms which spray out 50,000 gallons of water per hour.
 In 2016 it was voted the 'UK Roundabout of the Year' by the Roundabout Appreciation Society, who stated that the town should feel "very proud for achieving such a high roundabout accolade."